saucelabs/elemental-next/frontend/docs/updated-tips/19-data-driven-testing/ruby.md

 title: '19: Data Driven Testing'
 id: '19-data-driven-testing-ruby'
 sidebar_label: Ruby
-text: 'here are times when you run across functionality you want to test repeatedly with various inputs to see how the system behaves.
-We're going to go over a way to do this that will take some of the burden out of the process.'
+text: "There are times when you run across functionality you want to test repeatedly with various inputs to see how the system behaves.
+We're going to go over a way to do this that will take some of the burden out of the process."
 number: 19
 publish_date: 2015-07-14
 last_update: